 Communicable disease inspections may be conducted periodically.
-If, during the course of the school year, your child develops any contagious disease or condition, notify the school office immediately so that precautions may be taken and appropriate notifications sent home.
+If, during the course of the school year, your child develops any contagious disease or condition - such as COVID-19 - notify the school office immediately so that precautions may be taken and appropriate notifications sent home.
 A student suspected of having a communicable disease may be excluded from school until guidelines for readmission are met.